muhfaris/prayertime.nvim/README.md

 ```

 `payload` includes Aladhan’s original metadata (Hijri date, timezone, etc.), so you can inspect additional fields without firing your own HTTP requests.

+## Caching & Reliability

+The latest schedule is persisted at `stdpath("cache") .. "/prayertime/schedule.json"`.
+If Neovim starts while offline (or before the next refresh completes), the plugin
+reuses that cache whenever the city/country/method match your configuration, so
+statuslines and `:PrayerToday` remain populated immediately after launch.

+Network requests retry up to three times (with a one-second delay) before an
+error notification is shown.

+## Health Check

+Run `:checkhealth prayertime` to verify:

+- Neovim version and optional `rcarriga/nvim-notify` integration.
+- `nvim-lua/plenary.nvim` availability (required for HTTP).
+- Reachability of Aladhan’s API using your current/default location settings.